strayiker/jquery-jsonp/doc/API.md

 If set to `false` it will force the data that you request not to be cached by the browser, unless the `pageCache` option is set to true.

-#### callback - `string` (`"_jqjsp"`)
+#### callback - `string` (`"_jsonp"`)

 Name of the JSONP callback as provided in the request url.
 Most of the time, you won't have to change this value but some JSONP providers have a predefined callback name that cannot be overidden.
-Set the name of said callback in the `callback` option and `$.jsonp` will catch the call.
+Set the name of said callback in the `callback` option and `jsonp` will catch the call.

 *_As of version 2.0, the library defines a function for the callback in the global scope, so it is no longer safe to use the name of a function already defined: said function will be redefined by jQuery-JSONP._*